 From how to diagnose it better, to how to treat it and maybe even cure it someday, they are all at the forefront in the battle and deserve our attention and our support.
 Not to mention our gratitude.

-I know I am thankful for each and every doctor and researcher who is doing their best to help understand and treat this very complex disease (which leaves the sufferer unable to console themselves with cheesecake!).
+I know I am thankful for each and every doctor and researcher who is doing their best to help understand and treat this very complex disease.